SirYancy/computer-apps-primer/ch1-computer-basics/file_system.md

         This is my Documents folder at my workstation at work.
 Notice that there are many folders for all sorts of different aspects of my job (and hobbies).
     </li>
     <li>
         <strong>Right-click</strong> in some empty space inside this folder.
-A context menu will appear (note, right-clicking on something in Windows will always bring up a context menu).
+A context menu will appear (<strong>remember</strong>, right-clicking on something in Windows will always bring up a context menu).
     </li>
     <li>
         <strong>Left-click</strong> on <strong>New</strong> and from the new menu that pops up, click on <strong>Folder</strong>.
 A new folder will appear in your Documents library and the name "New Folder" will be highlighted.